Almost10/EconomyBotByAlmost/README.md

-THis bot is private currency bot if u somehow get access to it dont u try to steal becz we dont have database here so jokes on u
+This is a discord economy bot used for multiple purposes.
+You have to link your own database to it to make it work for yourself.